A. C. Schweinfurth

 A. C. Schweinfurth (1864–1900), born Albert Cicero Schweinfurth, was an American architect.
-He is associated with the First Bay Tradition.
+He is associated with the First Bay Tradition, an architectural style from the period of the 1880s to early 1920s.

+Early life

-The son of a German woodcarver who had immigrated to the United States a decade before his son Albert was born.
-His brothers Charles, Julius and Henry also practiced in the architectural profession.
+Schweinfurth was the son of a German woodcarver who had immigrated to the United States a decade before his son Albert was born.
+His brothers Charles, Julius, and Henry also practiced in the architectural profession.

+Career

 Schweinfurth began his career in 1879.
 For the next decade he worked as a draftsman for various firms in Boston, Cleveland, New York, and Denver.
 In 1890, he moved to San Francisco and took a position as Chief Draftsman in the offices of A. Page Brown.

 In 1894, Schweinfurth established his own architectural practice under the patronage of William Randolf Hearst.
 His Hacienda del Pozo de Verona (1894–1898), built for Phoebe Apperson Hearst in Pleasanton, was one of the first American buildings to incorporate features of Pueblo Revival architecture.